La Croix (newspaper)

-La Croix ([la kʁwa]; English: 'The Cross') is a daily French general-interest Roman Catholic newspaper.
+La Croix ([la kʁwa]; English: 'The Cross') is a daily French general-interest Catholic newspaper.
 It is published in Paris and distributed throughout France, with a circulation of 91,000 as of 2020.

-La Croix is not explicitly left or right on major political issues, and adopts the Church's position, although it is not a religious newspaper; its topics are of general interest, including world news, the economy, religion and spirituality, parenting, culture, and science.
+La Croix is not explicitly left or right on major political issues, and adopts the Church's position, although it is not strictly a religious newspaper; its topics are of general interest, including world news, the economy, religion and spirituality, parenting, culture, and science.